 These issues may include things like missing labels, insufficient packaging, and various problems related to the timing and routing of shipments.
 Any chargebacks with details that specifically relate to Amazon Seller procedures should be preventable in the future if you take steps to correct the issues that caused them.

-What are Amazon Pay Chargebacks?
+What are Amazon Pay chargebacks?

 Merchants can use Amazon Pay to process online payments without having to directly handle customers’ payment card information.
-Since many ecommerce shoppers have an active Amazon account, this provides merchants with a third party payment solution that most of their customers will already have signed up for.
+Since many eCommerce shoppers have an active Amazon account, this provides merchants with a third-party payment solution that most of their customers will already have signed up for.

-Amazon Pay puts chargebacks in one of two categories: Unauthorized transaction chargebacks and service chargebacks.
-Unauthorized transaction chargebacks typically result from third party fraud and under the Amazon Pay Purchase Protection Policy, merchants won’t necessarily be liable for all of them.
+Amazon Pay puts chargebacks in one of two categories: unauthorized transaction chargebacks and service chargebacks.
+Unauthorized transaction chargebacks typically result from third-party fraud, and under the Amazon Pay Purchase Protection Policy, merchants won’t necessarily be liable for all of them.
 The details of this policy are spelled out in the Customer Agreement.

 Amazon Pay will send you a notification email when you get a chargeback, which will include details such as the order number and reason code.
 Once you receive this notification, you have 11 days to submit a response.

 If you choose to fight the chargeback, Amazon Pay will charge you a $20 Disputed Chargeback Fee.
-You’ll submit your evidence and explanation to Amazon Pay, and they will create the documentation for the representment and submit it to the issuing bank.
+You’ll submit your evidence and explanation to Amazon Pay, and they will create the documentation for representment and submit it to the issuing bank.

-How Can I Avoid Amazon Pay Chargebacks?
+How can I avoid Amazon Pay chargebacks?

-It’s a common tactic of fraudsters to change a shipping address after an order has been placed, and you may lose some of your protection from fraud liability if you change the shipping address after receiving an order through Amazon Pay.
+It’s a common tactic of fraudsters to change a shipping address after an order has been placed, and you will lose your protection from fraud liability if you change the shipping address after receiving an order through Amazon Pay.

-It’s great to give customers new and easier ways to purchase and pay for your goods, but unfortunately all these wonderful new solutions come with new varieties of chargebacks to worry about.
+It’s great to give customers new and easier ways to purchase and pay for your goods, but unfortunately, all these wonderful new solutions come with new varieties of chargebacks to worry about.
 The good news is that the best practices for avoiding chargebacks are pretty universal, so if you’re doing a good job at preventing chargebacks in general, the overall rate shouldn’t go up much when you expand your payment options.

-However, because Amazon chargebacks can result from some specific compliance problems, it’s important to review their chargebacks carefully so you can identify those issues as early as possible.
-You should also take advantage of the opportunity Amazon gives Sellers to deflect chargebacks by refunding the customer.
+However, because Amazon chargebacks can result from some specific compliance problems, it’s important to review these chargebacks carefully so you can identify those issues as early as possible.
+You should also take advantage of the opportunity Amazon gives sellers to deflect chargebacks by refunding the customer.